OTU-Centre-for-SMRs/gnat/doc/content/syntax/NeutronActivationStudy/index.md

 !!
 Describe and include an example of how to use the NeutronActivationStudy system.

-!syntax list /NeutronActivationStudy objects=True actions=False subsystems=False

-!syntax list /NeutronActivationStudy objects=False actions=False subsystems=True

-!syntax list /NeutronActivationStudy objects=False actions=True subsystems=False
+!syntax list /NeutronActivationStudy objects=True actions=True subsystems=True